haChristopher/Gdv-Projekt/README.md

 or you can use the mysql workbench.

-Then go to Gdv-Projekt/Visualisierung/routes/sqlDatabase.js and change the sql connection setting with you data.
+Then go to Gdv-Projekt/Visualisierung/routes/sqlDatabase.js and change the sql connection settings with your database settings:

 ```
 var connection = mysql.createConnection({